DavidFB94/hangman/README.md

 - **"Thank you for playing" message**

-    - Lets the user know that the app is exiting
+    - Lets the user know that the app is exiting.

 ![screenshot](documentation/features/feature08.png)